campanam/BaitsTools/README.md

 ## Common Options
 `-B, --bed`: Output BED file listing the coordinates of baits in comparison to the reference sequences. *Recommended*.
 `-D, --ncbi`: Denotes that FASTA/FASTQ file headers have NCBI-style descriptors after the sample name separated by spaces (e.g. `>{sample_name} {descriptor1} {descriptor2}`).
+`-Y, --rna`: Output bait sequences as RNA rather than DNA.
 `-h, --help`: Print subcommand-specific help to the screen.
 Use without other arguments (e.g. `ruby baitstools.rb vcf2baits -h`).
 `-v, --version`: Print subcommand version to the screen (which may not correspond with the BaitsTools release version).
 Use without other arguments (e.g. `ruby baitstools.rb vcf2baits -v`).